Sachdw/Differential-evolution/README.md

 To conceptualize the constraints of the problem, I implemented them as a binary matrix with each column representing a car, and each row representing a variable.

-The program is written in R for the sake of simplicity to take advantage of the ease of representing matrices.
-To run the program you can use R studio or run it in the terminal by typing: "R" and the file name.
+The program is written in R for the sake of simplicity, and to take advantage of the ease of representing matrices.
+To run the program you will need to have R installed on your machine.
+You can run the program in R studio, or run it in the terminal by typing: "R" and the file name.